nierob/qmetatype/README.txt

 The proposed solution
 =====================

 We introduce a metetype call similar to QObject metacall.
-Type id is just an address to that function.
+Type id is just an address to structure containging that function.
 Access to any stored data or functionality would be achieved always through that call, just with different arguments.
 That creates small, but I believe acceptable, overhead of dispatching the calls.
 In return we get quite a lot of flexibility and BC safety for modifications.